yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_4/policy.md

 ---

 ### Key Behaviors and Conditions
+- New user accounts require a unique email and assigned role.
+Duplicate emails should be rejected.

+- User accounts should only be disabled if they are currently marked as active.

+- Time entry fetches by project should include filters for date range and exclude rejected entries by default.

+- Financial provider details can only be accessed if the provider exists and supports the user's organization.

+- User locale and timezone lookups must return defaults if none are explicitly set.

+- Worker onboarding requires a verified user and organization match, and may pre-fill contract templates.

+- Listing virtual cards by organization must exclude blocked or expired cards unless explicitly requested.

+- Workers listed under an organization should be filtered by active contracts unless overridden.

+- New organizations must include validated timezone, region, and at least one admin contact.

+- Reimbursement rejections must include a reason and can only be performed on non-paid requests.

+- Payroll adjustments require a contract reference and a justification field for the change.

+- Contract pay term updates must preserve currency compatibility and not reduce rates below minimum wage.

 - If a reimbursement is already marked as paid, the system must not allow it to be rejected afterward.
 Any attempt to do so should be blocked and accompanied by a clear reason message.